 The dates for the 2014 summer session are June 2nd to July 24th.
 You are welcome to review the proposed 2014 Class Schedule.
 This is not finalized and subject to change.

 The Certificate Program is open to all students admitted to the J.D. program who have completed their first year of study, and all students admitted to the LL.M. program.

 Housing for the summer session will be available in the Law School residence halls at standard rates.
+Since APCLB students often enroll after the summer housing deadline, a number of rooms have been set aside for them.
+These are issued on a first-come, first-serve basis.
 Students interested in NYU housing for the summer can apply for housing at http://www.law.nyu.edu/depts/housing/summerliving.

 TUITION AND FEES